1980: Canadian Caper helps Americans escape Tehran

 • Taylor received countless letters and symbols of gratitude from those in the United States who praised him as a hero.
 On March 6, 1980, President Ronald Reagan presented Taylor with a Congressional Gold Medal in commemoration of the Ambassador's "valour, ingenuity and steady nerves."
 That same year, he also received the Order of Canada.

 • In 1981, a movie recounting the events of the Canadian Caper was filmed in Toronto, with Canadian actor Gordon Pinsent playing the lead role of Taylor.
+Another film, the award-winning Argo, was produced in 2012.
+It was partially based on a book by CIA agent Tony Mendez that detailed the CIA's role in masterminding the Americans' escape.

 • After returning from Tehran, Kenneth Taylor spent three years as Canada's consul-general in New York City before leaving the public sector altogether in 1984.
 With American citizenship in hand, Taylor currently resides in Manhattan.